shardulchavan/shardulchavan/README.md

-### Hi there 👋
+### Hi there

-Hello, my name is Shardul Chavan and I am a Master of Science in Information Systems student at Northeastern University, Boston.
-I am expected to graduate in April 2024, and have completed relevant courses such as Data Science Engineering Methods and Tools, Database Management & Database Design, Advance Data Science and Architecture.

-Prior to my graduate studies, I earned a Bachelor of Engineering in Computer Engineering from the University of Mumbai, India in June 2022.

-During my academic journey, I have gained valuable experience through various internships and academic projects.
-I have worked as a Data Analyst Intern at AI BI STREET PVT.
-LTD. in Mumbai, India, where I contributed to the development of deep learning models and achieved 91% accuracy on adversarial test cases.

-I have also worked as a Python Developer Intern, where I investigated Particle Swarm Optimization computer techniques and applied them to optimize parameters influencing dam stability.
-I was responsible for executing 4 stochastic optimization algorithms to determine parameters preventing a dam from sliding and collapsing, and evaluating and communicating optimized solutions through presentations to support decision-making for customers and stakeholders.

-I possess a wide range of technical skills, including programming languages such as Python, Java, SQL, R, C, HTML, and CSS, and databases such as MySQL, Microsoft SQL Server, Oracle, and SQLite.
-I am proficient in machine learning techniques such as Regression, Clustering, XGBoost, Supervised/Unsupervised Learning, Time Series, and Neural Networks, and have experience working with libraries such as Pandas, NumPy, TensorFlow, Keras, PyTorch, Scikit-Learn, Seaborn, Matplotlib, spaCy, and NLTK.

-In my academic projects, I have demonstrated my skills in data scraping, Natural Language Processing (NLP), data preprocessing, data imputation, feature selection techniques, and model fine-tuning.
-My projects include the development of a drowning accident detection system using deep models such as Time-Series analysis and ConvLSTM, and the development of a multilingual and text summarizing speech-enabled notepad using NLP and speech recognition.

-I am also a certified Data Scientist by John Hopkins University and have completed "Power BI Essential Training" by LinkedIn Learning and "Deep Learning A-Z: Hands-on Artificial Neural Networks" by Udemy.

-Overall, I am a motivated and skilled individual with a passion for data science and a strong desire to make meaningful contributions in the field.
+##Hello, I'm Shardul Chavan 👋
+I'm a highly skilled and motivated aspiring data scientist with extensive experience in developing and implementing advanced machine learning models to solve complex business problems.
+I hold a Master's degree in Information Systems from Northeastern University and a Bachelor's degree in Computer Engineering from the University of Mumbai, giving me a strong academic background in data science, database management, and computer engineering.

+Throughout my career, I've had the opportunity to work on a range of exciting projects, including developing a drowning accident detection system using deep learning models and implementing natural language processing pipelines for sentiment analysis of Amazon product reviews.
+I'm also skilled in Python programming, database management, and data visualization using tools like Jupyter Notebook, MS Power BI, and Tableau.
+My passion for data science and eagerness to learn new technologies drives me to stay up-to-date with the latest trends in the field and continually enhance my skills.

+With my expertise in machine learning, data analysis, and database management, I'm confident that I can help any organization leverage data-driven insights to drive business growth.
+I'm excited to take on new challenges and collaborate with talented teams to develop innovative solutions that meet the needs of today's fast-paced business world.